 - 4 ½ inch thick nori strips

 - Make dashi.
 Add 4 cups water and kombu in a medium pot.
 Cover and bring to a boil over high heat.
 Reduce heat to medium-low and simmer for 10 minutes.
 Remove from heat, add bonito flakes, and cover.
 Let sit for 10 minutes.
 Strain, discarding kombu and bonito flakes.
 Set aside.

 - Prepare shoyu tare.
 Combine all of the ingredients for tare in a medium saucepot.
 Bring to a boil then reduce heat to low and simmer for 10 minutes.
 Strain and set aside to cool.

 - Marinade soft boiled peeled eggs in 1 tablespoon shoyu for at least one hour or overnight.
 Turn eggs halfway through to allow marinade to coat all sides.
 Cut eggs in half.

 - Cook rice.
-Add 1 cup rice with 2 cups dashi, 1 tablespoon shoyu, and chashu if using, in a medium pot.
+Add rice with dashi, shoyu, and chashu if using, in a medium pot.
 Bring to a boil over high heat.
-Cover and reduce heat to low, and cook for 15 minutes or rice is tender.
+Cover and reduce heat to low, and cook for 15 minutes or until rice is tender.
 Remove from heat and let sit for 5 minutes.
 Remove cover and stir rice.
 Let cool slightly before handling.

 - Assemble egg onigiri.
 Use a 2 ½ inch biscuit cutter and fill the center with rice.
 Scoop out a small amount of rice in the center, large enough to fit ½ an egg.
 Lather the center with about 1 teaspoon kewpie and lay egg half on top.
 Carefully remove biscuit cutter, leaving rice intact.
 Wrap onigiri with a thin nori strip.
 Repeat with remaining ingredients.
 Serve warm.

 **Helpful tips and common mistakes